ngynhoainamtse/Total-Electricity-Consumption-Estimation-by-Survey-Sampling-Methods/README.md

 ## Data

-The data can be found on this Kaggle [link]([https://opendata.agenceore.fr/explore/dataset/conso-elec-gaz-annuelle-par-naf-agregee-commune/information/?refine.annee=2021]).
+The data can be found on this [link](https://opendata.agenceore.fr/explore/dataset/conso-elec-gaz-annuelle-par-naf-agregee-commune/information/?refine.annee=2021).

 ## Using the code